maanex/cordo/README.md

 Component and State names correct and incorrect examples:

 ❌ back

 ❌ back_button

 ❌ state_back

 ❌ settings_back

 ❌ settings_advanced_more

 ❌ command_free_button_one

 ✔️ settings_main

 ✔️ settings_description

 ✔️ free_show_details

 ✔️ settings_more

 ## Best practices

 While theoretically the entire system could be built on soly using states, it is recomended to use interaction.reply and interaction.edit over states in non-interactive environments to save resources.
 States have a larger overhead than a simply interaction reply.

+Cordo is best when it's used stateless.
+Try to reduce interactive responses to a minimum and always put as much information as possible in the custom ids.
+This allows for easy scaling as well as a great user experience.
+It might take some time to get used to but once you understand how to build on this, cordo naturally organizes your code.